 So far, I am really enjoying working with Clojure.
 It seems far simpler, but it has a few quirks to get used to.
 One of them is the fact that it is a functional language.
 So, the entire way of thinking when writing it has been an adjustment compared to OOP languages such as C# and C++.
 Syntax-wise Clojure is a lot like Scheme and Haskell.
 That makes it very fluid in terms of writing.
 C# is a somewhat strict language, while Clojure allows more freedom, so to speak.

 The people I have communicated with in Funding Circle have been, without exception, lovely and welcoming.
-It has been a pleasure working with them, and I am looking forward to continuing.
+Working with them has been a pleasure, and I look forward to continuing.
 Working from home has made some difference compared to my first few weeks when I was often visiting the office, but I work with relatively few people from Sofia, so it hasn’t been that much of a stress.

 Do you want to be part of such an amazing team, learn new technologies and work on interesting projects?
-Make sure to check out the vacancies in team Funding Circle here and apply.
+Make sure to check out the vacancies and apply.